MartinaGermani/SOFAR_Assignment/README.md

 Instead, for sending the update goals to Nav2, I used the `clicked point` button, which allows to publish the coordinates of the goal in the /clicked_point topic, that are sended to the behavior tree to the cpp file `clicked_point_to_pose`.

+As launch file, which contains the configuration of the system (program to run, environments, arguments etc), I used `tb3_simulation_launch.py` in the `nav2_bringup` package of Nav2.

 ## Development environment requirements:
 This simulation requires the installation of ROS2 galactic.